dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 | `queue`  | 10001          | dynamic   |
 | `table`  | 10002          | dynamic   |

 The port that they're listening on is dynamic by default.
+When the container starts, the ports are mapped to a random port on the host machine.
 To configure the endpoint ports, chain calls on the container resource builder provided by the `RunAsEmulator` method as shown in the following example:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);